 Annuities are the only financial product that can contractually guarantee an income stream you can never outlive.
 The word annuity derives its name from the Latin “annuas” or payments.
 Originally, they were a gift to Roman soldiers and their families.
 A single premium immediate annuity of today would resemble the original Roman annuity.

 Annuities and Social Security?

-Annuities are not for everyone.
 Find out more about annuities.
 Get the free informational Annuity Guide, and learn more about the pros and cons of various annuities.
-Discover why the right annuity, together with Social Security, and a pension, why people want to insure their retirement and not run out of money!
+Discover how people can use the right annuity to create a personal pension together with Social Security to insure their retirement and not run out of money!

 Download Your Free Annuity Guide